Private policing in the United States: History

 By the late 1960s, the private security industry was growing at a recession-resistant rate of 10-15% annually.
 Estimates of the number of private guards, investigators, and so on ranged from 350,000 to 800,000.
 From 1976 to 1981, there was a 20% increase in calls for police service.
 Demand existed for nonroutine services, such as police checks of vacationers' homes, escorts for merchants making bank deposits, extra patrols at business closing times, and so on.
 Around that same time, many police departments were facing budget freezes or cuts, and the number of police employees per 1,000 population dropped 10 percent between 1975 and 1985.
 Police adopted differential responses to requests for services, deprioritizing investigation of "cold" burglaries and larcenies.
 Private firms were employed to fill the gap.
 Private police and their clients have compiled extensive records on certain crimes, such as department store pilferage.
 It has been suggested that the private sector of policing in the future may increasingly assume the role of the public guardian of society, leaving public policing to a more narrow role that focuses on personal violence.

 The origin of individual modern private police agencies vary in their original scope and purpose.
-For example, the San Francisco Patrol Special Police originally began as an agency intended to protect merchant operations from outlaws in the mid-1800's but, as of 2023, had shrunk down to only a single officer.
+For example, the San Francisco Patrol Special Police originally began as an agency intended to protect merchant operations from outlaws in the mid-1800's but, as of 2023, had shrunk down to only a single officer, and later shut down in 2024 after its last member retired.